 - 1. Respondents will receive notification of the alleged violation and the date, time, and place of any meeting or hearing on the alleged violation(s). - 2.
-In a disciplinary proceeding, students may be accompanied by an advisor (one) of the student's choosing and the student's own expense.
+In a disciplinary proceeding, respondents may be accompanied by an advisor (one) of the student's choosing and the student's own expense.
 Advisors may only consult with the respondent and are not permitted to speak on the respondent's behalf or address the hearing board or officers. - 3.
-Students may request postponement of a disciplinary proceeding if circumstances warrant.
-In most cases, a postponement will only be granted for an academic or medical situation.
-The decision to postpone a disciplinary proceeding rest with the Hearing Officer or designee from the Office of Community Standards and Title IX.
-The Hearing Officer reserves the right to hear the case in absentia if the respondent refuses to show up. - 4.
+Respondents may request postponement of a disciplinary proceeding if circumstances warrant.
+A postponement will usually only be granted for an academic or medical situation.
+The decision to postpone a disciplinary proceeding rests with the hearing officer or designee from the Office of Community Standards.
+The hearing officer reserves the right to hear the case in absentia if the respondent refuses to show up. - 4.
 Respondents may request access to any written information that may be used during any administrative proceeding as permitted under the Family Educational Rights and Privacy Act (FERPA).
-Access may be provided to materials in advance of a meeting/hearing upon written request to the Office of Community Standards and Title IX.
-In cases where retaliation is a legitimate safety concern, the information may be redacted or presented in such a way as to prevent identification.
+Access will be provided to materials before a meeting/hearing upon written request to the Office of Community Standards.
+In cases where retaliation is a legitimate safety concern, the information may be redacted or presented in such a way as to prevent identification. - 5.
+Respondents have the opportunity to introduce documents, call witnesses, and present information during their hearing.
+The opportunity to call witnesses is accompanied by the obligation to provide the name of and rationale for each witness in writing, at least two business days in advance of a meeting or hearing to the conduct officer.
+In cases where retaliation is a legitimate safety concern, the Office of Community Standards may limit the respondent's opportunity to call or examine witnesses.
+The presentation of information by the respondent is not unlimited.
+The hearing officer may, at any time, direct the respondent to move on from irrelevant or redundant witnesses, documents, facts, or arguments. - 6.
+A respondent will not typically be compelled to be a witness against themself.
+However, if a student decides not to participate in the hearing or does not provide additional information, the conduct officer or board will render a decision in the absence of this information.

-- 5. Respondents have the opportunity to introduce documents, call witnesses, and present information during their hearing.
-The opportunity to call witnesses is accompanied by the obligation to provide the name of and rationale for each witness in writing, at least two (2) business days in advance of a meeting or hearing to the Hearing Officer. - a) In cases where retaliation is a legitimate safety concern, the Office of Community Standards and Title IX may limit the respondent's opportunity to call or examine witnesses.
-In cases where retaliation is a legitimate safety concern, evidence may be redacted to protect the identity of witnesses. - b) The presentation of information by the respondent is not unlimited.
-The Hearing Officer may at any time direct the respondent to move on from irrelevant, or redundant witnesses, documents, facts, or arguments. - c) Both parties have the right not to have irrelevant prior sexual history or sexual character admitted as evidence in a campus hearing.
-In addition, moral character evidence is generally not considered relevant evidence. - 6.
-A Respondent will not typically be compelled to be a witness against themselves.
-However, if a student decides not to participate in the hearing or does not provide additional information, the conduct officer or board will render a decision in the absence of this information. - 7.
-Respondents will receive a finding of 'responsible', 'not responsible', or 'no finding' based on the preponderance of the information, and to be notified of such decision in writing.
-The burden of proof is a 'more likely than not' standard. - 8.
-Respondents have the opportunity to submit (orally or in writing) an impact statement to any conduct body, should the respondent be found responsible for one or more of the alleged violations. - 9.
-Respondents may appeal the decision of a disciplinary proceeding in accordance with University Appeal procedures, which are outlined under section XV, Appeal Procedures of the Code of Conduct.
+- 7. Respondents will receive a finding of "responsible," "not responsible," or "no finding" based on the preponderance of the information and to be notified of such decision in writing.
+The burden of proof is a "more likely than not" standard. - 8.
+Respondents may appeal the decision of a disciplinary proceeding in accordance with University Appeal procedures, which are outlined under section, Appeal Procedures, of the Code of Conduct.